-1. Santa Catalina Island was discovered by Juan Rodriguez Cabrillo, the first Spaniard to explore the California coastline, on October 7, 1542.
+1. Santa Catalina Island was discovered on October 7, 1542, by Juan Rodriguez Cabrillo, the first Spaniard to explore the California coastline.
 He named it “San Salvador” after one of his ships.
 Sixty years later, another Spanish explorer, Sebastián Vizcaíno, arrived off the island on St. Catherine's Day (of Alexandria), November 24, 1602.
 He renamed the Island "Santa Catalina" in honor of the saint.

 2. According to Spanish maritime archives, Cabrillo died from gangrene in 1543 and was buried on an island recorded as “Isla Capitana.”
-Some historians argue that this was Santa Catalina Island, as opposed to San Miguel Island, another one of the Channel Islands, said by others to be Cabrillo’s final place of rest.
-This debate may go on forever, as there exists no definitive historical identification of “Isla Capitana” and no clear discovery of Cabrillo's gravesite.
+Some historians argue that this was Santa Catalina Island, as opposed to San Miguel Island, another one of the Channel Islands, alternatively said to be Cabrillo’s final place of rest.
+This debate may go on forever, as there exists no definitive historical identification of “Isla Capitana” and no identified gravesite for Cabrillo.

 3. In 1805, Santa Catalina Island became the first place in the Los Angeles area visited by Americans.
 The American vessel Lelia Byrd, captained by William Shaler, had earlier been caught smuggling in San Diego, escaped, and was trying to avoid being re-captured by Spanish authorities.
 The ship stopped on what is now Santa Catalina Island's Two Harbors to conduct repairs.